-Sometimes Kloma Slap is known as the highest waterfall in Slovenia, perhaps not entirely unjustified.
-Kloma Slap has the highest single drop of 128 meters, and if you count the rest of the cascades you end up with a total height of 183 meters.
-Unfortunately, the volume of Kloma Slap is quite low and therefore not nearly as impressive as Boka Slap.
-Kloma Slap is located north of Tolmin.
+Sometimes slap Kloma is mentioned as the highest waterfall in Slovenia, perhaps not entirely unjustified.
+Slap Kloma has the highest single drop of 128 meters, and if you count in the rest of the drop you end up with a total height of 183 meters.
+Unfortunately, the volume of slap Kloma is quit low and therefore not nearly as impressive as slap Boka.
+Slap Kloma is located north of Tolmin.

 Biggest waterfall in Slovenia by volume

 Slap Boka is not only the highest waterfall in Slovenia, but is also seen as the most powerful waterfall in Slovenia.
 SlapBoka, near Bovec, has an average volume of 0,3 m3/sec but after heavy rainfall volume can grow an enormous volume of 50-100m3/sec!